 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.

 Our Year 0 courses are only open to UK and EU applicants.
 If you’re an international student, but do not meet the English language or academic requirements for direct admission to your chosen degree, you could prepare and gain entry through a pathway course.
 Find out more about opportunities available to you at the University of Essex International College.

 We offer a flexible course structure with a mixture of compulsory and optional modules chosen from lists.
 Below is just one example structure from the current academic year of a combination of modules you could take.
 Your course structure could differ based on the modules you choose.

 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore all modules listed as subject to change.
-Please note from the academic year 2019-20 we are upgrading our course structure to offer a modern, integrated approach to biology and the inclusion of pathways of specialism.
-This will result in the removal of some of the current optional modules and the introduction of some new, contemporary modules (subject to approval).
 To view the compulsory modules and full list of optional modules currently on offer, please view the programme specification via the link below.